ionStici/node/mds/nest/custom-configuration.md

 export class AppModule {}
 ```

-- **ConfigModule:** loads the custom configurations - `load: [appConfig]` - and makes it globally accessible across the application.
+- `ConfigModule` loads the custom configurations `load: [appConfig]` and makes it globally accessible across the application.
-- **TypeOrmModule:** Dynamically configures TypeORM using `ConfigService`, pulling values from our configuration file rather than directly from `process.env`.
+- `TypeOrmModule` uses configuration settings from the configuration file rather than directly from `process.env`.

-## Config Files With Namespaces
+## Split Config Files using Namespaces

-Organize configuration files using namespaces in NestJS by splitting large configuration files into more manageable modules.

 ### Creating Namespaced Config Files

-The `registerAs` function from `@nestjs/config` package is used to create named namespaces for each configuration.
+The `registerAs` function from `@nestjs/config` package is used to create namespaces.

-`appConfig` _namespace:_

 ```ts
 // src/config/app.config.ts